Registration Frequently Asked Questions

 - Please click HERE for more information on a “Permissive Transfer.”

-Email the completed and signed form to [email protected] with the subject “Permissive Transfer Request.”
+Please fill out and submit the online form located on the permissive transfer page.
 Your request will be reviewed and a decision will be reached in August once enrollment and staffing numbers are known at each school.
 The registrar will notify you of the decision before the start of school.

 Please click HERE for the “Consent To Release” form.